 - The Jaintia hills.

 The Indian Desert

 The Indian desert lies towards the western margins of the Aravali Hills.
-It is a rolling dirty plain enclosed with rub down hills.
+It is a rolling dirty plain enclosed with rub-downhills.
 This area obtains very low rainfall below 150 mm per year.
-It has dry climate with small vegetating wrap.
+It has a dry climate with a small vegetating wrap.
 Streams appear throughout the wet season.

 The Coastal Plains

-The Peninsular plateau is sided by stretch of thin coastal tiles, running all along the Arabian Sea on the West and the Bay of Bengal on the East.
-The western coast, sandwiched flanked by the Western Ghats and the Arabian Sea, is a thin plain.
+The Peninsular plateau is sided by a stretch of thin coastal tiles, running all along the Arabian Sea on the West and the Bay of Bengal on the East.
+The western coast sandwiched flanked by the Western Ghats and the Arabian Sea is a thin plain.

-Lakshadweep islands cluster are deceitful close to the Malabar Coast of Kerala.
-This cluster of islands is collected of small coral islands.
-It wraps small area of 32 sq km.
+Lakshadweep islands cluster is deceitful close to the Malabar Coast of Kerala.
+This cluster of islands is collected from small coral islands.
+It wraps a small area of 32 sq km.
 Kavaratti Island is the administrative headquarters of Lakshadweep.
-This island cluster has huge variety of flora and fauna.
+This island cluster has a huge variety of flora and fauna.
 The Pitli Island has a bird asylum.
-There is chain of islands located in the Bay of Bengal expanded from North-to-South.
+There is a chain of islands located in the Bay of Bengal expanded from North-to-South.